rahul-singh0/rahul-singh0/README.md

 <h2>Introduction</h2>
-Hi, I'm Rahul, a Computer Science graduate with 2 years of industry experience, now transitioning into a data and business-oriented analyst role.
-I'm currently developing my skills through relevant courses and hands-on projects in data analysis.
+Hi, I’m Rahul.
+I hold a degree in Computer Science and have two years of technical industry experience.
+I am now transitioning into a data and business-oriented analysis role, where I aim to leverage data to inform strategic decisions.
+Currently, I am further developing my skills through comprehensive courses and practical projects, with a focus on data analysis, visualisation, and business insights.

 <br>📚 <a href=''><b>My Portfolio</b></a>